-Assess the situation and impose an academic sanction on the student;

-Send a sanction letter to the student's TAMIU e-mail account, within ten (10) University business days of the discovery of the alleged violation and arrange for a conference with the student, if at all possible;

-- Copy the Provost, chair, and dean of the department, the Office of the Registrar, the Dean of the Office of Graduate Studies and Research (if the student is in graduate school), and the Office of Student Affairs on the sanctioning letter (e-mail); and - Submit copies of course-work, and the source of academic misconduct, to the Office of Student Affairs through the "Report It" system online within ten (10) University business days of the discovery of the alleged violation.
+- a) Assess the situation and impose an academic sanction on the student. - b) Send a sanction letter to the student's TAMIU email account, within 10 University business days of the discovery of the alleged violation and arrange for a conference with the student, if at all possible. - c) Copy the Provost, Chair, and Dean of the department, the Office of the Registrar, the Dean of the Office of Graduate Studies and Research (if the student is in Graduate School), and the Office of Student Conduct and Community Engagement on the sanctioning letter (email). - d) Submit copies of coursework, and the source of academic misconduct, to the Office of Student Conduct and Community Engagement through the "Report It" system online within 10 University business days of the discovery of the alleged violation.

-All breaches of the Honor Code and violations of academic integrity must be reported to the Office of Student Affairs within ten (10) University business days of the discovery of the alleged violation.
+All breaches of the Honor Code and violations of academic integrity must be reported to the Office of Student Conduct and Community Engagement through the Reporting System (www.tamiu.edu/reportit) within 10 University business days of the discovery of the alleged violation.

-Responsibility of Academic Administrators
+Responsibility of Academic Administrators and Staff